Iamvismorf/Greenhouse/readme.md

 │   │   │   ├── git/
 │   │   │   ├── gtk/
 │   │   │   ├── neovim/
-│   │   │   ├── wm/                     # for now there are only wallpapers without landhypr configs
+│   │   │   ├── wm/                     # for now there are only wallpapers without wm configs
 │   │   │   └── yazi/
 │   │   ├── default.nix
 │   │   └── packages.nix